Chat

 Compatibility: Long polling is an older technology used more as a technique, making it a more compatible option than WebSockets.
 It is built on top of XMLHttpRequest, consistent with a broader range of web browsers and network configurations.

-Network: With today’s technology, people constantly switch networks from 3G to LTE to WiFi.
+Network: With today’s technology, people constantly switch networks from LTE to WiFi.
 WebSockets must be configured to adapt to a change in the network connection.
 This configuration is because the connection has to be re-established with the server and cannot be revived after the client has opted to close the connection.
 With long polling, this is not an issue as it is set up where after the predetermined time (usually 20 seconds), the client will try to send another request re-establishing a connection with the server automatically and does not have to be handled in an error state as with WebSockets.

 Use cases to choose long polling over WebSockets